What is an offset mortgage?

 Offset mortgage vs. revolving credit account: which is better?

-Plus you can link multiple accounts, for example your tax or GST account.
-And some banks even let you offset other family members’ accounts, which could be mutually beneficial.
+Plus most offset mortgages allow you to link multiple accounts, sometimes even other family members’ accounts, which could be mutually beneficial.

-Just keep in mind that offset accounts do not accrue interest.
+Just keep in mind that offset accounts do not accrue interest, and they’re not offered by all lenders.

 You don’t need to put all your eggs in one basket